StephenKairu/Phase-1-Independent-Project/README.md

 # Barbershop Appointment Booking WebApp

 ##### By Stephen Kairu
-### It is a description of my Barbershop Appointment Booking WebApp project.
+### This is a description of my Barbershop Appointment Booking WebApp project.

 ## Table of Content